 Nanoscribe introduces the new IP-n162 photoresin, a printing material with special properties for microoptical elements such as microlenses, prisms or complex freeform optics.
 The photoresin features a high refractive index in combination with a high dispersion, which corresponds to a low Abbe number.
 These properties are particularly beneficial for the 3D Microfabrication of innovative microoptical designs, even without rotational symmetry and compound three-dimensional optical systems.
-With a low absorption in the infrared region, the photoresin is the best choice for infrared microoptics, but also for applications where low absorption losses are critical such as optical communication, quantum technology and photonic packaging.
+With a low absorption in the infrared region, the photoresin is the best choice for infrared microoptics, but also for applications where low absorption losses are critical such as optical communication, quantum technology and photonics packaging.

 New printing material for high refractive microoptics